Promontory of Quebec

-In Quebec City, the term promontory of Quebec refers to the area on which is built the upper part of the borough of La Cité-Limoilou, including Old Quebec (where the promontory is referred to as Cap Diamant).
+In Quebec City, the term promontory of Quebec refers to the area on which the upper part of the borough of La Cité-Limoilou is built, including Old Quebec (where the promontory is referred to as Cap Diamant).
 This area covers the eastern half of a larger plateau attested in French as colline or even plate-forme de Québec (Quebec hill).
 The western portion of this plateau is occupied by upper Sainte-Foy–Sillery–Cap-Rouge (ie. most of this borough — whereas for La Cité-Limoilou, less than half of it is located uptown).